 - Any previous names or addresses used during the disputed period

-- The creditor’s name and details of the account in question (account number, when the account opened, etc.)
+- The creditor’s name and details of the account in question (account number, when the account was opened, etc.)

 - Specific instructions on what is wrong and how you'd like them to update your credit report

 - Notes and references to enclosed documents

 Send the letter via USPS certified mail or a courier (like UPS or FedEx).
-The credit reporting agency must investigate legitimate claims to fix your credit report within 30 days, and they will inform you of the results after that.
-The FTC has a nice sample letter on its site.
+The credit reporting agency must investigate legitimate claims to fix your credit report, usually within 30 days, and they will inform you of the results after that.
+The FTC has a sample letter on its site.

 As a safeguard, it’s also a good practice to fix your credit report errors with the creditor that reported them.
 Send the same information you sent to the credit reporting agency.
 After a few weeks, call and ask what action they've taken.
 Fixing the problem at the source will ensure that you don’t have the same problem in the future.